farahatt95/insight_coding_challenge/README.md

 #Farah Attia: insight_coding_challenge

 I had some trouble with the run.sh file.
 I tested the solution with my own tests (in the tests.py and manually) and it was fine.
-However, when I tried to run run.sh, the first few times, it failed me on both tests, although I followed the instructions on how to try to structure the repo.
+However, when I tried to run run.sh, the first few times, it failed me on both tests, although I followed the instructions on how to try to structure the repo and also made sure that the output was rounded to two decimal places and printed on a new line.
 On the second time, it said that my files were not there, and the next second, when I checked, they were gone.

 Therefore, in the folder src, I uploaded venmo-trans.txt (the venmo input you provided), Extract_Info.py, which was the solution I wrote, output.txt, the output that my solution produced, and tests.py, which contains testing for the solution I wrote.
 I hope that is okay.